Financial-Times/n-tracking/docs/page-attention.md

 2. ### Scroll depth
     This creates a number of marker elements at equal intervals down the length of the page.
 The first time a marker moves into the browser's viewport a `page:scrolldepth` event is triggered.
 Each scroll depth event also includes the current attention time.

+If only one of these features is needed, use the `excludeAttentionTime` or `excludeScrollDepth` options to achieve this.

 ## More details